With development of the 2016 Chevrolet Cruze

 now largely finalized

-, one of the next vehicles to be spun off General Motors Company’s [NYSE:F] revised D2XX compact car platform will be the next generation of the Opel Astra.
+, one of the next vehicles to be spun off General Motors Company’s [NYSE:GM] revised D2XX compact car platform will be the next generation of the Opel Astra.
 A prototype for the new car has now been spotted once again, revealing new details like the production head- and tail-lights.

-The prototype is for the five-door hatchback bodystyle, and although it’s heavily camouflaged we can see that its proportions will be similar to that of the current Astra.
+The prototype is for the five-door hatchback bodystyle, and although it’s heavily camouflaged we can see its proportions will be similar to that of the current Astra.
 At the rear, we’re expecting a more chiseled look influenced by the styling of Opel’s forward-looking Monza concept from 2013

 , while at the front the styling should be similar to that previewed in a teaser for the Chinese-market 2015 Buick Excelle

 , a close relative of the next Astra and the next Buick Verano headed our way